Olaroll/live-dl/README.md

 This is just the original live-dl with some real hacky tweaks to make it work in the way I wanted it to.
 It's got plenty of undocumented and possibly untested changes, so I really don't suggest using it yourself.

 If you do end up trying to make this work, then know that you'll need to install the `at` scheduler as well.
 It's used for the cleanup script.
+You might also want to run it as a systemd service.
+I have included my `holoarchive@.service` file for this.

 If you want something made by someone who actually knows what they're doing, then have a look at these:
 https://github.com/lekoOwO/vtbackup